hbchaney/hbchaney.github.io/aboutme.md

 ---
 layout: page
-title: Who is Harrison
+title: Who is Harrison?
-subtitle: I am currently a graduate student a Virginia Tech
+subtitle:
 ---

 My name is Harrison Chaney, and I am on a journey through the amazing world of embedded systems.
+I am currently a graduate student at Virginia Tech.
+My research involves simulating molecular movement.
+I learned about embedded systems by helping my group members in pulling sensor data from experiments and designing devicers for automate sample preparation.

 Some stuff about me: